kenny-caldieraro/nutriscore_calculator/README.md

 ## Information

-Energy is in kJ, is you want to use kcal, you need to divide by 4.184.<br />
+- Energy is in kJ, is you want to use kcal, you need to divide by ```4.184```.
-Fibers, proteins, saturated fats, sodium and sugar are on "g" (grams).<br >Fruits percentage is on "%".
+- Fibers, proteins, saturated fats, sodium and sugar are on "g" (grams).
+- Fruits percentage is on "%".
+- <span style="color:red">All values are required, if you don't have a value, you need to put 0</span>.
 ## Sources

 - [Nutriscore](https://fr.openfoodfacts.org/nutriscore)